xuangu-fang/Functional-Bayesian-Tucker-Decomposition/README.md

 3. To run the real-world datasets with scripts, see `script_Funbat.sh` and `script_Funbat_CP.sh` for example.
 4. To tune the (hyper)parametrs of model, modify the `.yaml` files in `config` folder
 5. To apply the model on your own dataset, please follow the [process_script](https://github.com/xuangu-fang/Functional-Bayesian-Tucker-Decomposition/tree/master/data/process_script). or [generating-synthetic-data](data/synthetic/simu_data_generate_CP_r1.ipynb) to process the raw data into appropriate format.
+6. GPU choice: the models are run on CPU by default, but you can change the device to GPU by modifying the `device` as `gpu` of `.yaml` files in the `config` folder.

 ## Data